randomnewb/rpg_test/README.md

     - Add a way to see other players who are online or visit other player's profiles and see their stats

 ## Working on

-    [x] Player now has stats_id tied to their user.id [x] Show the player's health to them (on Zone and during Interaction) [x] Show the player's stats to them (on a Character Component)

-    [x] Integrate player taking damage from enemies
-        -   Set this up on the user router?
-        -   Going to try and set this up on the entity router as well [x] Player's health changes when taking damage from enemies
-        -   This information will be updated as usual when the player info is fetched [ ] Need to update database tables (player max_stamina) [ ] When player's health is equal to or below 0, reset them back to the Zone view
-        -   Integrated a Defeated Component
-        -   Make a separate component/view showing that the player lost their health
-        -   Bonus would be adding the information of the entity to this view
-        -   Button to reset the player's health, stamina back to part of their max_health/max_stamina

-    -   Potential Issues/Solutions
-    -   How do we ensure that the player information is updated in line with the entity data?
-    -   Making sure that there is a screen of information shown when the player completes an encounter or has failed an encounter
-    -   Integrate player state ('success', 'failed', 'exhausted', etc.)